-A Managed Move is defined as a formal agreement between two schools, a pupil and his parents.
+A Managed Move is defined as a formal agreement between two schools, a pupil and their parents.
 It allows a pupil at risk of exclusion to transfer to another school.
 The move requires the agreement of the pupil's parent, the Head teacher of the pupil's current school (the 'home' school), the Head teacher of the 'proposed' school, and can be supported by the Local Authority Behaviour and Inclusion Team in Redbridge.

 With parental agreement, schools are able to make their own informal arrangements whereby a pupil experiences an agreed period of time in another school.
 School leaders will need to ensure that such provision is outlined in relevant school policies e.g. admissions, behaviour and attendance.

 In such cases, during the agreed period, the 'proposed' school will need to keep a space available for any other school application that may be made.
 We recommend that any agreed period lasts no longer than 3 months.

 Parent is used throughout this document to represent parent/carer and social worker for any Child Looked After.
-He, his and him are used to represent he/she, his/her and him/her